The Easiest Thanksgiving Dishes to Make

 Get our recipe for a Healthy Apple Crumble.

 The ingredient list for these whoopie pies is like a greatest hits list of fall's most delicious treats and spices: apple cider, applesauce, cinnamon, nutmeg, ginger, and brown sugar.
 Spiced buttercream makes up the filling.

 Reeeemix!
 Pumpkin joins these chocolate chip cookies for a festive fall collaboration.

 Perhaps the hardest decision on Thanksgiving is whether you should go for pecan pie or pumpkin pie.
 Enjoy both, plus a few bites of sweet potato pie, thanks to these Thanksgiving pie tarts.
 The prep time is a little intensive, but consider dessert completely covered once you finish these festive tarts.

 No-Fail Pumpkin Pie

 This classic pumpkin pie recipe can be prepped in 30 minutes.
-Plus, making your own pumpkin filling is easy-peasy.
+Plus, making homemade pumpkin pie filling is easy-peasy.

 Great Pumpkin Pie Recipe

-Not only is this pumpkin pie delicious, but it's also gorgeous thanks to the sugared cranberries and baked leaf decor.
-Yes, you'll want to spend the extra time making your own pie crust.
-But, we're voting for this pie in a contest.
+Not only is this pumpkin pie delicious, but it's also gorgeous, thanks to the sugared cranberries and baked leaf decor.
+Yes, you'll want to spend the extra time making a homemade pie crust.
+But we're voting for this pie in a contest.